Meet the cast of Death in Paradise season 10

 Your guide to the who's leaving, who's returning, who's joining, and who's guest-starring in the 2021 series of Death in Paradise.

-And as if that wasn’t enough, original star Sara Martins will also return for a two-episode stint as DS Camille Bordey.
-And as if that wasn’t enough either, Ben Miller will (somehow) be making a cameo appearance as DI Richard Poole.
+The episode’s guest stars will come under the suspicion of DI Neville Parker (Ralf Little) and his team at Honoré Police, who are played by Joséphine Jobert, Tobi Bakare, and newcomer Tahj Miles.

-Plus, newcomer Tahj Miles has joined as cheeky Marlon Pryce (JP’s unwanted new sidekick).
+Later in the series, to mark the show’s tenth anniversary, we already know that original stars Sara Martins (DS Camille Bordey) and Ben Miller (DI Richard Poole) will be back – with the former returning to Saint Marie for two episodes, and the latter filming a “special cameo”.

-The core cast will be joined be a whole new collection of guest stars.
+But they’re not the only exciting guest stars in the pipeline for season 10.
 So who were the lucky few to receive a call from the Death in Paradise casting director?

 Ralf Little plays DI Neville Parker